 NOTE: Indirect charges may only be requested if: (1) the applicant has a current indirect cost rate agreement approved by the Department of Health and Human Services or another federal agency; or (2) the applicant is a state or local government agency.
 State governments should enter the amount of indirect costs determined in accordance with HHS requirements.
 If indirect costs are to be included in the application, a copy of the approved indirect cost agreement or cost allocation plan must be included with the application.
-Further, if any subcontractors or sub-grantees are requesting indirect costs, a copy of the latest approved indirect to an approved cost allocation plan.
+Further, if any subcontractors or sub-grantees are requesting indirect costs, a copy of the latest approved indirect cost agreements must also be included with the application, or reference to an approved cost allocation plan.

 19. Is Application Subject to Review by State Under Executive Order 12372 Process?
 Please refer to IV.
 Application and Submission Information, 4.
 Intergovernmental Review to determine if the ACL program is subject to E.O.
 12372 and respond accordingly.